Call for Abstract

 - Track 13-6Nutritional Epidemiology

-Psychiatric-mental health nursing is the nursing practice especially committed to promoting mental health through the diagnosis, assessment, and treatment of mental disorders, behavioural problems and comorbid conditions across the lifespan.
+Psychiatric-mental health nursing is the nursing practice especially committed to promoting mental health through the diagnosis, assessment, and treatment of mental disorders, behavioral problems, and comorbid conditions across the lifespan.
 Psychiatric-mental health nursing intervention is the art and a science, employing a purposeful use of self and a wide range of psychosocial, nursing, and neurobiological evidence to produce effective outcomes.

 - Track 14-1Abuse and Violence